Board member of a Dutch stichting, rules and duties

 Articles of association

 As a board, make clear arrangements about financial matters and the way decisions are made.
-Put this in writing in the foundation's articles of association.
+Put this in writing in the stichting's articles of association.
 This will minimise the risk of liability.
-There are also liability insurances for board members.
-You are then insured for the risk of personal liability after a mistake.
-You thus protect your private assets.

 Representation

 The board may enter into contracts on behalf of the foundation.
 The main rule: a contract is valid only if all board members sign it.
 Do you want the signature of only some of the board members to be sufficient?
-Then put this in the foundation's articles of association.
+Then put this in the stichting's articles of association.

 Records and annual statement

 The board must keep records and financial summaries.
-The board makes an annual board report, a balance sheet, and a ‘statement of income and expenditure’ (‘staat van baten en lasten’, in Dutch).
+The board makes an annual board report, a balance sheet, and a ‘statement of income and expenditure’ (‘staat van baten en lasten’ in Dutch).
 This must be done within 6 months of the end of the financial year.
 The financial year is the period covered by a financial report.

 Registration, deregistration, and new board members

-If you have been appointed board member of a foundation in the Netherlands, you must register in the Business Register at KVK.
+If you have been appointed board member of a stichting in the Netherlands, you must register in the Business Register at KVK.
 The articles of association determine for how long a board member remains in office, the legislative term.
 After this term, the board must either reappoint the director, or elect a new one in their place.
 The arrangements for this are stated in the articles of association.

 There are other reasons why a person can stop being a director: